 Before buying into a strata title or community title scheme, it’s essential to be familiar with local laws and regulations, and we are your local specialists.

+We are not just experts in residential, community, commercial and industrial strata schemes.
 At ASSM, we assist numerous developers in preparing for registration and provide strata reports and inspections.

 We will ensure your strata scheme runs as smoothly as possible.
 When considering buying into a strata scheme or wanting to engage a professional and qualified team, contact ASSM today and experience the difference that 40 years of successful strata management will make.